 Avulsion is complete displacement of the tooth from the socket.
 Avulsed primary teeth should not be replanted.
 In the primary dentition, the maxillary anterior region is at low risk for space loss unless the avulsion occurs prior to the eruption of the canines or the dentition is crowded.
 Fixed or removable appliances, while not always necessary, can be fabricated to satisfy parental concerns for esthetics or to return a loss of oral or phonetic function.

 An avulsed permanent tooth should be replanted as soon as possible.
-Do not handle the root surface, but do rinse the tooth quickly under running water to remove foreign material.
+Care should be taken to handle the crown rather than the root surface, though foreign material on the root may be rinsed briefly with cold water prior to reimplantation.
 The reimplanted tooth should be stabilized in its anatomically correct location by a flexible splint for 2 weeks.